Inchgower distillery

 Inchgower distillery is a whisky distillery producing a single malt of the same name located on the outskirts of Buckie, Moray, Scotland.

+History

 The distillery was built in 1871 to replace Tochineal Distillery but liquidated in 1903.

 Buckie Council purchased the concern in 1936 and ownership was transferred to Arthur Bell & Sons Ltd in 1938 and indeed to this very day the Bell's logo is used in the advertising of Inchgower.

-The current operator of Inchgower is Diageo.
-Since 1966 Inchgower has operated four stills.
+In 1985, Arthur Bell & Sons was taken over by Guinness, who were then merged with United Distillers and Vintners in 1987.

+In 1997, Guinness PLC and Grand Metropolitan merged and formed Diageo.

 The distillations of Inchgower contribute to Bell's blended whisky.

 The Inchgower is classified as a Lower Speyside Malt and takes its water from a burn rising in the Menduff Hills to the south of Buckie.